loujine/musicbrainz-scripts/README.md

 quartets, etc.)

 * mbz-setguessedworks: add related work suggested by the search server if the recording has no linked work.
 Search is done using the recording title.
+An optional prefix can be added for the search (useful to add full work info on classical works)

 ### Artist relationships tab